klaytn/klaytn-docs/docs/bapp/sdk/caver-js/v1.4.1/api-references/caver.klay.KIP17.md

 ```javascript
 kip17Instance.addPauser(account [, sendParam])
 ```
-Add an account as a pauser that has the right to suspend the contract.
+Adds an account as a pauser that has the right to suspend the contract.

 Note that the addPauser method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.